johnshearing/MachineControlByObjectDetection/README.md

 `conda activate yolov4-gpu`
 Change to the following directory:
 `cd [MyUniquePathFile]\MachineControlByObjectDetection`
+To see the online help:
-`python JRS_CollectTrainingImages.py --help` to see the online help.
+`python JRS_CollectTrainingImages.py --help`

 **[JRS_DetectorSorter.py](https://github.com/johnshearing/MachineControlByObjectDetection/blob/main/JRS_DetectorSorter.py)** does all the things listed above and also does the following:
 Runs the trained A.i. model to classify objects passing in front of the camera.